nathanqueme/All-in-One-Entreprise-Platform/WebApp/README.md

 - 2 - Type the following in the search field : ```george6paris```
 - 3 - Click to open the demonstration and test the features.

-#### - Snippets
-Snippets of this repository can be found at : https://github.com/n-queme/atsight_app_snippets

-## 2 - **The API (atsight-api)**
+## 2 - **The API**
-#### - Description of the private repository `atsight-api`:
+#### - Description:
-The atsight-api repository contains simple backend code to handle the features of the project.
+The atsight-api repository contains backend code to handle the features of the project.
 This code is essentialy designed with AWS by using the NodeJs client of each service: DynamoDB, S3, Cognito, Comprehend, Amazon Translate.

 ### LICENSE
 This project is licensed under the terms of the MIT license.